DormanLab/kmodes/README.md

 ```
 soybean.txt     Maxima: J =  7, rJ =  7, kJ =  7, J2 =  3, rJ2 =  1, kJ2 =  3, KL =  3, rKL =  3, kKL =  3
 ```
-where the K selections made for each method is given.
+where the K selections made for each method are given.
+The K-selection methods are defined in (the citation)[#cite].
 The reported true K for this dataset is 4.

 7. To use the Daneel method, you need the timing information for an initialization method without updates during the first iteration.
 ```